Aref-H/Qt_VPN-v1/README.txt

 * Date :       01/27/2025
 */

-This is a vpn interface that will change your widows dns to google public dns and by turning it off , it will change your dns back to default by using QProcess and Netsh.
+This is a vpn interface that will change your windows dns to google public dns and by turning it off , it will change your dns back to default by using QProcess and Netsh.